Bulls vs. Heat Player Props Betting Odds

 |3PM

-- He averages the same number of three-point makes as his prop bet on Saturday (2.5).
+- His 2.5 made three-pointers per game is the same as his prop bet total on Monday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.